MLCB/mlcb.github.io/index.md

    * Workshop: Dec 10, 2016

 ## Instructions for posters
 The posters dimensions are 36 x 48 in.
-(91cm x 122cm). **Please note**: this is different than in previous years.
+(91cm x 122cm). **Please note**: this is different than previous years.

 ## Invited Speakers
    * [Jonathan Marchini - University of Oxford (UK)](http://www.stats.ox.ac.uk/~marchini/)